valatron-php/task/readme.md

 1. Implement provided interfaces in `model` directory with described functionality.
 1. Generate random amount of assigned tokens.
 1. Token name must be obtained from a function, which will always return string following these rules:
-    1. Must be exactly 5 characters long
+    1. Must be exactly 5 characters long.
-    1. Must have only uppercase characters only [A-Z]
+    1. Must have only uppercase characters [A-Z].
-    1. Ensure that app cannot be successfully deployed if rules above are not valid (someone changes the function)
+    1. Ensure that app cannot be successfully deployed if rules above are not valid (someone changes the function).

 ## Conditions & additional points
 Take into account following:

-1. Creation of users & roles (if present) should be standalone process
+1. Creation of users & roles (if present) should be standalone process.
 1. Your code will be launched on following server:
     1. php-fpm 7.2.24
     1. nginx server
     1. Linux Debian x64
-    1. Code is installed via CI tool
+    1. Your code is deployed with Travis CI
     1. Unknown relation database (PostgreSQL, MySQL, MSSQL, MariaDB...)
-1. It will also be sent to your colleagues developers with different versions of PHP and systems (Windows, Mac OS...)
+1. Your code will be also sent to your colleagues developers with different versions of PHP and systems (Windows, Mac OS...).
-1. Columns like `id`, `name`, `created_at`, `id_users` are going to be used often in future development.
+1. Columns like `id`, `name`, `created_at` and `id_users` are going to be used often in future development.

+Following are bonus additional points:

 1. [optional] Describe OR prepare solution for situation, when tables are missing.
 1. [optional] Prepare structure for template and render it using HTML that will have following:
     1. List of all users
     1. Each user have iterable structure of roles
     1. Each user have iterable structure of tokens that are max.
 2 days old
 1. [optional] Provide document/file that will help to setup coding style/formatting to all your colleagues.

+## Need help?
+Don't be afraid and feel free to ask for any additional information on: martin.jagr@valatron.com.
+I will gladly offer any kind of help in a few hours :)